Microsoft Windows Shell Scrap Object files definition and 2 other file types and linked programs information.

-Microsoft Excel (Microsoft Windows)
+- Microsoft Excel (Microsoft Windows)

-Microsoft Windows (Microsoft Windows)
+- Microsoft Windows (Microsoft Windows)

-Microsoft Word (Microsoft Windows)
+- Microsoft Word (Microsoft Windows)

-|file type 1 description:|
+|type 1 description:|

-|Default file extension for .shs file type:
+|Default for .shs file type:

-Microsoft Windows Shell Scrap Object file
+Microsoft Windows Shell Scrap Object files

-You cannot open an .shs file nor can you insert it into another document (for example, you cannot insert an .shs file by using the File command on the Insert menu in Word).
+You cannot open an .shs file nor can you insert it into another document (for example, you cannot insert it by using the File command on the Insert menu in Word).
 To place a scrap into a document or workbook, you must drag it to the document.
 However, you can rename the scrap object or move it from one directory to another just as you can rename or move an ordinary file.

 In Microsoft Word and Microsoft Excel applications, you can drag and drop selected document text, drawing objects, and graphics to the Windows desktop.
-A desktop icon is created for the scrap file, along with a file located in the Windows\Desktop subfolder with an SHS extension.
+A desktop icon is created for the scrap files, along with a file located in the Windows\Desktop subfolder with an SHS extension.
 This file is a native program document that contains the information that was selected and dragged onto the Windows desktop.
 If you select and delete the desktop icon, the corresponding SHS file will also be deleted.
 You can select and drag a scrap file on the desktop into another document.

 The Word for Windows scrap file document contains margin settings of 0 (zero) inches.
 When you drag the scrap document into another Word document, the scrap file conforms to the page setup of the existing Word document; thus, only the contents of the scrap file are transferred into the Word document.

 An Internet virus that comes as an e-mail attachment or Web site download with an SHS extension.
 SHS files are Windows OLE “scrap files,” which act as containers, or packages, for a variety of contents, including executable code.

-The *.shs files are, like many other file formats, hidden in Windows by default.
-To enable file extension viewing in Windows, open Windows Explorer and choose “Tools” – “Folder Options” – “View or Tools” – “Folder Options” – “File Types”, locate the desired file type(desired and choose Advanced.
+The *.shs files are, like many other formats, hidden in Windows by default.
+To enable file extension viewing in Windows, open Windows Explorer and choose “Tools” – “Folder Options” – “View or Tools” – “Folder Options” – “File Types”, locate the desired files type(desired and choose Advanced.
 Then check the box next to “Always Show Extension”.

-|file type 2 description:|
+|type 2 description:|

-|Microsoft Windows 95/98 clipboard file|
+|Microsoft Windows 95/98 clipboard files|

 |SHS file suffix is related to Microsoft Windows Clipboard in earlier versions of Microsoft Windows.|